 Major central banks likely reached the peak of the policy rate cycle in 2023.
-Headline inflation-and more recently-core inflation-have shown clearer signs of progress in decelerating continue to decelerate towards central bank targets, albeit with progress slowing.
-Financial markets have started continue to anticipate significant-rate cuts for in 2024, at a somewhat slower pace than expected at the start of the year, which has supported a significant-easing of financial conditions with lower bond yields, via higher equities equity prices and tighter credit spreads.
-However, the path too monetary policy normalization remains somewhat uncertain with central banks signaling that market expectations of early rate cuts in 2024 may be too optimistic-particularly in recent weeks the US Federal Reserve-indicating caution regarding rate cut expectations in 2024 in light of remaining inflation risks.
+Headline and core inflation continue to decelerate towards central bank targets, albeit with progress slowing.
+Financial markets continue to anticipate rate cuts in 2024, at a somewhat slower pace than expected at the start of the year, which has supported easing of financial conditions via higher equity prices and tighter credit spreads.
+However, the path of monetary policy normalization remains uncertain with central banks - particularly in recent weeks the US Federal Reserve - indicating caution regarding rate cut expectations in 2024 in light of remaining inflation risks.
 This may lead to a reversal of the positive market trends seen overall in the first quarter.